testcookbook/testcookbook.github.io/book/glossary/glossary.markdown

 DRY
 : Don't Repeat Yourself

+Gemfile
+: A configuration file used to maintain the packages within a Ruby project.

 Gherkin
 : A readable format to write acceptance tests.
 This format is commonly used in feature files for testing frameworks like Cucumber and Lettuce.